Outdoor Activities available near to Abercelyn, Bala, Snowdonia

 The Bala Sailing Club is located on the north-east end of Bala Lake only 5 minutes drive from Abercelyn.

 There are several quiet local roads for cycling, e.g. around Lake Bala and the Dee valley and also quiet roads over mountain passes with spectacular scenery.
-There are six “Bike Routes around Bala” which are signed.
+There are six “Bike Routes around Bala” on roads, which are signed.
 The Mawddach trail (18 km, 11 miles one-way) is car free and runs through the Mawddach estuary, which is considered to be one of the most beautiful in the country.
-More Information.
+More Information on cycling

 Mountain and Downhill Biking